-Written by Erin C. Eurenius Esq, CPA Recently, you may have seen the commercials with Josh Mandel, Treasurer of Ohio, and Ohio State University football coach, Urban Meyer, advertising that a person with a disability can save for their independence and financial security by creating a STABLE account.
+Recently, you may have seen the commercials with Josh Mandel, Treasurer of Ohio, and Ohio State University football coach, Urban Meyer, advertising that a person with a disability can save for their independence and financial security by creating a STABLE account.
 STABLE, which stands for State Treasury Achieving a Better Life Experience, is an account.

 As Lorain County elder law attorneys, our answer to this question is “it depends.”
 In most cases, it depends on whether the adult children signed the nursing home contract as a personal guarantor the elderly parent live.
 Additionally, it may depend on where the parent resides.
 Technically, more than half of the states have laws.

 Most people are familiar with a basic Last Will and Testament but very few people in Strongsville may know what a Pour-Over Will is.
 Essentially, a Pour-Over Will is used in conjunction with a Trust and it directs that any assets you own in your own name outside of the trust at the time of.